Kartini Muljadi

-Kartini Muljadi (born 17 May 1930) is an Indonesian businesswoman and corporate lawyer, who previously worked as a judge and notary.
-Since 2007, she has been listed as one of the richest women in Indonesia.
+Kartini Muljadi (17 May 1930 – 20 October 2025) was an Indonesian businesswoman and corporate lawyer.
+She previously worked as a judge and notary, and later became the owner of Tempo Scan Pacific, one of Indonesia’s largest pharmaceutical and consumer goods companies.
+From 2007, she was recognised as one of the richest women in Indonesia.

 Early life and education

-Kartini was born Pauline Fanny Kho on 17 May 1930 in Kebumen, Central Java, the Dutch East Indies.
+Kartini was born Pauline Fanny Kho on 17 May 1930 in Surabaya, Eastern Java, the Dutch East Indies.
 Her parents were Budi Tjahono and Marianne Han.
-Her mother, who was of partial Dutch ancestry, was a teacher at a local school.
+Her mother, who has Han Surabaya/Pasuruan ancestry through her mother, was a teacher at a local school.
 Her father worked as an accountant for the colony's electricity company, Algemene Nederlandsch Indische Electriciteit Maatschappij.

 When Kartini was about two-and-a-half years old, her mother died.
 Her father then married a woman of Chinese descent, who worked as a trader and taught Kartini to work industriously, especially during the Japanese occupation of the Dutch East Indies when there was no school.
 Her father encouraged her to save money.

 After Indonesia's 1945 declaration of independence, when ethnic Chinese citizens were encouraged to adopt Indonesian names, her father changed his name from Kho (Xu in Chinese) to Budi Tjahjono, while Pauline Fanny Kho became Kartini, choosing the name of pioneering Indonesian feminist Kartini.

 Kartini and her brother were among a few non-Dutch children permitted to attend a European school, where they studied Indonesian, Dutch, English, German and French, before opting for elective mathematics.

 Kartini also studied in Surabaya and Yogyakarta, before moving to Jakarta, where she majored in Law and Social Sciences at the University of Indonesia.
 During her studies, she worked at Candra Naya Social Organization (established 1946 as Sin Ming Hui), which provided health and legal services for the poor.
 She received her law degree in 1958.